Shot in the Ass

 - Happens to Porthos's servant Mousqueton in The Three Musketeers.
 In the sequel Twenty Years After, when he's older and much more dignified, d'Artagnan suggests that he show the scar to a cowardly younger servant who could use an example of bravery.
 And in a fight scene some chapters later, Mousqueton is wounded "in the other".

 - Michel, Flick's French Resistance husband in Ken Follett's book Jackdaws gets shot in the buttocks in the first chapter and is embarrassed every time Flick tells anyone.
+Given that at the beginning of the book she discovered he was cheating on her, this happens a lot.

 - In Flash For Freedom!, Flashman is shot in the ass by slave hunters while crossing the Ohio river with a fugitive slave (and accidentally inspiring Uncle Tom's Cabin.)
 Most of Flashman's battle scars happen to be in the rear, for logical reasons.